trampgeek/moodle-filter_ace_inline/README.md

 A Moodle filter for displaying program code and optionally allowing interaction with it.
 Unlike most Moodle filters, this one is mostly implemented in JavaScript rather than PHP and operates on the rendered HTML rather than the original text.
-Question authors need to use an HTML editor to define the DOM elements that will be targetted by the filter.
+Authors need to use an HTML editor to define the DOM elements that will be targetted by the filter.